University of Miami — Admission Snapshot 2026

 Use your personal statement to prove you will be a 'good roommate' and active community member.
 Focus on resilience, empathy, and career goals.

-Does a degree from University of Miami Worth It?
+Is a University of Miami Degree Worth It?

 At University of Miami, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist University of Miami as your choice in the form.

-How much a University of Miami Graduate make?
+How much does a University of Miami Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 75328.
-An average University of Miami graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $75,328.
+An average University of Miami graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools